Home

 Finally, Brennan’s of Houston is featuring our Blueberries in some of their incredible dishes and desserts: https://www.brennanshouston.com

 I want to emphasize that these business owners come out and pick their blueberries by hand so that they can take them to the next level.
-They make their own gelato, cookies, kombucha, and everything else by hand in their kitchens so you know that the blueberries have not been shipped off somewhere for processing.
+They make their own gelato, cookies, pies, and everything else by hand in their kitchens so you know that the blueberries have not been shipped off somewhere for processing.

 $3.75 per pound, cash or check only.